avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Chromosomes.png
   :width: 800

   Figure 17.
 A diagram showing the two circular chromosomes of *V. cholerae*, for a typical 7PET isolate.
 The outside circles in blue represent protein-coding genes on the forward and reverse strand of the DNA.
 Between them, the two chromosomes of *V. cholerae* include almost 4000 genes in a typical 7PET isolate from the 7PET lineage.
-Other key features of the chromosomes are highlighted as green boxes, where the green box labelled '5' is the 'CTX region' containing the two genes *ctxA* and *ctxB*, which encode the A and B subunits of the cholera toxin, respectively.
+Other key features of the chromosomes are highlighted as green boxes, where the green box labelled '5' is the 'CTX prophage region' that contains several genes, including *ctxA* and *ctxB*, which encode the A and B subunits of the cholera toxin, respectively.
 Image source: Adapted by A. Coghlan from Fig. 1 in `Mutreja & Dougan 2020`_.

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/